Uma Oya Hydropower Complex: Uma Oya Power Station

 The two pelton turbine generators of 60 megawatt are fed via a 600 m vertical pressure shaft, after passing through the long tailrace tunnel.
 68000 m3 of earth was cleared to create the underground Uma Oya Power Station cavern.
 The 120 megawatt power station will generate up to 231 GWh per year.
+It was opened by president Ebrahim Raisi on 24 April 2024.

 The 5000 m2 switchyard premises is built at 504 m above MSL.
 Power from the switchyard is delivered over 21.5 km of double-circuit 132KV transmission line, consisting of more than 70 transmission towers, to the Badulla Substation.

 The annual discharge of approximately 145000000 m3 of water from the power station is distributed out via a 3335 m cross-basin tailrace tunnel for agriculture use on 15 km2 or existing land and 45 km2 of new lands, including irrigation of 14 separate tanks.

-Impact

-The project is considered as one of the worst environmental disasters in Sri Lanka.
-It has been called the "Multi-destructive" project due its large negative effects.
-As a result of the project houses began collapsing, land surfaces cracking, wells and brooks drying up, residents being displaced and losing their traditional livelihood.
-Many mass protests were launched against the project by residents affected by the Uma Oya disaster.

-It was revealed that impact of this Uma Oya project mainly because of bad Environmental Impact Assessment (EIA) report.
-The Rajapaksa regime has also been accused of corruption in the project.
-Critics have accused that Rajapaksa used the project as a cover up to misuse funds.
-The costs of the project was increased by USD 248 million which resulted in the Irrigation ministry secretary who refused to sign the agreement resigning and his successor started the project despite heavy opposition.

-Uma Oya Project temporary stop under Ranil Wikramasinghle Government.
-Due to the delay of contraction of Uma Oya Power Station, Government had to impose four hours per day power cuts & sign agreement to purchase electricity from private sector at huge cost.